William H. Quasha

-William Howard Quasha (19 May 1912 – 12 May 1996) was born in New York of Jewish Russian immigrants.
-He was a Lt.
-Col in the US Army, a lawyer with Mc Arthur's staff in WWII, and an Industrial Psychologist and Mechanical Engineer who co-authored the Revised Minnesota paper form board test still in use today assessing mechanical aptitude.
-He was Senior Warden, and Lay Reader of the Episcopal Church who later became the President and Chairman of St. Luke's Medical Center, The St. Luke's College of Medicine was later renamed the St. Luke's College of Medicine, William H. Quasha Memorial Foundation after his death.
+William Howard Quasha (19 May 1912 – 12 May 1996) was born in New York to Jewish Russian immigrants.
+He was a lieutenant colonel in the US Army, a lawyer with Douglas McArthur's staff in WWII, and an industrial psychologist and mechanical engineer who co-authored the Revised Minnesota paper form board test still in use today assessing mechanical aptitude.
+He was Senior Warden, and Lay Reader of the Episcopal Church who later became the president and chairman of St. Luke's Medical Center, The St. Luke's College of Medicine was later renamed the St. Luke's College of Medicine, William H. Quasha Memorial Foundation after his death.